Stephen Kiyoshk: Double murder and acquittal

 On New Year's Day in 1912, Kiyoshk got into an argument with a man named Charles Nahdee, accusing him of courting his love interest, 15-year-old Flossie Williams.
 After arguing for some time, he eventually stormed out of the man's cabin, threatening to shoot him for what he had done.
 Later that night, Kiyoshk, Williams and another man, Adam Johns, were paddling with boats on the river and eventually disembarked at the nearest shore.
 According to witness testimony, the trio came across Nahdee, whereupon Kiyoshk again started arguing with him until he finally walked away, again threatening to shoot him.
 Johns, who initially contemplated attending a New Year's celebration on another island, decided to stay with Nahdee and Williams at the former's cabin.

 Sometime later that night, some neighbors heard multiple shots being fired with some intervals between them, and when they finally stopped, they went to check what had happened.
 Upon entering the cabin, they found that both Nahdee and Johns had been shot dead, but Williams had been left unharmed.
 Remembering the earlier threats from Kiyoshk, the matter was immediately reported to the authorities, who swiftly arrested Kiyoshk and charged him with the murders.
-While he steadfastly maintainced his innocence, claiming that he was at home at the time of the murders, he was nonetheless convicted for Johns' murder and sentenced to death, but acquitted in the Nahdee case.
+While he steadfastly maintained his innocence, claiming that he was at home at the time of the murders, he was nonetheless convicted for Johns' murder and sentenced to death, but acquitted in the Nahdee case.

 Not long after his conviction, however, several prominent locals including Rev. Walter Rigsby, attorney R. V. LeSueur and interpreter Nicholas Plane began to actively pursue a new trial for Kiyoshk, firmly stating their belief in his innocence.
 They eventually succeeded in doing so, and in that second trial, they pointed out the anomalous nature of Kiyoshk being convicted for killing Johns but not Nahdee, even though both were thought to have been killed by the same perpetrator.
 This, coupled with the fact that one of the main witnesses – Williams – also claimed he was innocent, led to Kiyoshk ultimately being acquitted on all counts.
 A few months later, Kiyoshk and Williams were wed in a Christian ceremony attended by his supporters, in what some newspapers called the "strangest wedding ceremony on Canadian soil."
 In April 1913, the Attorney General of Ontario, James Joseph Foy, announced that his office would withdraw all charges against Kiyoshk, effectively declaring him innocent of the double murder.